 Though if you think about it, it still works.
 The Costa Rican Government would certainly have had a problem with people trying to bury Malcolm if he was still alive.

-Word Of God says Malcolm was indeed supposed to be dead at the end of the first novel.
+Word of God says Malcolm was indeed supposed to be dead at the end of the first novel.
 Since he survived in the movie and became a popular character, Crichton decided to include him in the second novel.
 The Never Saw The Body aspect merely let him get away with it.

+Non-Malicious Monster: The dinosaurs aren't evil, just hungry and/or territorial.
 Except raptors - at least in the first book, where it's stated that they kill even when they are not hungry, just for pleasure, and sometimes they kill their own.
 This was later explained as the result of the raptors being bred artificially, thus lacking the social development they'd have gone through if raised in a natural environment, with the benefit of a parent and other peers teaching them proper dino social skills.
 In short, they were basically creating intelligent, sadistic sociopaths with sharp teeth and big claws.

 Non-Indicative Name: In-universe example: the park is called "Jurassic" despite the fact that several of the dinosaurs didn't live in that period (such as the T-Rex and the raptors that lived in the Cretaceous period).